S-E-Team-3-Proton/Team-3-Photon/README.md

 ## Controls
 - **Up and Down Arrow Keys**: Navigate between players
 - **TAB**: Switch between Red and Green teams
+  - **Note**: It will jump to the highest unfilled row, or if all are filled it will jump up to the top.
 - **RETURN**: Enters the typed information into the cell
   - **Note**: You must enter all of a player's information before you can move to change to a different player
 - **F1**: Edit player entry screen